Alab-NII/FECFevalDataset/README.md

-# Dataset for evaluation of detection of communicative functions of sentences in scholarly papers
+# An Evaluation Dataset for Identifying Communicative Functions of Sentences in English Scholarly Papers

 The dataset consists of three sets of tsv files.
 The usage is explained in our paper.